-What does it take to be one of 2017’s deal-closers?
-During the past few months we’ve been quizzing investors about what successful fund managers are doing differently.
+What does it take to be a top deal-closer?
+During the past few months we’ve been quizzing investors about how to pitch investors.

 We’ve identified six main themes from their feedback that you can apply to your next pitch.